 Universities and Research institutes are participating vigorously in this technology to make it efficient.

 A report by Elsevier shows the top universities with the most research papers on solid-state batteries published between 2011 and 2020.
-In 2011, there were 66 publications on solid-state battery technology, but by 2020, 722 papers were published.
+In 2011, 66 publications were on solid-state battery technology, but by 2020, the number had increased to 722 papers.

-Many startups are born from these institutes, including Ion Storage Systems, founded by Eric Wachsman, a Maryland Energy Innovation Institute Director.
+Many startups are born from these institutes, including Ion Storage Systems, founded by Eric Wachsman, the director of the Maryland Energy Innovation Institute.

 Toyota’s Partnerships to Develop SSBs